HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/container_deployments/logstash_opensearch.md

 ### Results

-- With the OpenSearch Dashboard, you can view the data for longer durations in graphical format.
-Viewing data in this format is recommended over the tabular format.
+- With the OpenSearch Dashboard, you can view the data for longer durations in graphical format.Viewing data in this format is more user-friendly and allows for quicker conclusions compared to a tabular format.
 - Efforts for debugging the logs for root cause analysis were reduced.

 ## Conclusion